 Immigration officials will collect the U.S. citizen’s fingerprints as part of the K-1 visa process.

-Evidence of Eligibility for K-1
+Evidence of Eligibility for K-1 Visa Process

 In addition to “being” eligible, the couple must present evidence of eligibility.
 Failing to present decent evidence of eligibility is one of the more common mistakes in the K-1 visa process.
 For the foreign national to qualify for the fiancé visa, the couple must meet the following conditions.
 They must:

-- Have met in-person at least once within the last two years; and
+- Have met in-person at least once within the last two years;

-- Intend to marry within 90 days of the foreign national entering; and
+- Intend to marry within 90 days of the foreign national entering;

 - Be legally able to marry in the state where the wedding will be held;